kalesha58/kalesha58/README.md

 <h3 align="center">A passionate Full-stack Web Developer from India</h3>
 <h3 align="center">“A successful website does three things:
 It attracts the right kinds of visitors.
-Guides them to the main services or product you offer.
+Guides them to the main services or product you offers.

 Collect Contact details for future ongoing relation.”</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">